Enabling Robots to Communicate their Objectives: Introduction

 Our main contribution is to introduce a systematic collection of approximate-inference models and, in a user study, compare their performance relative to the exact inference model.
 We focus on the autonomous driving domain, where a car chooses example behaviors that are informative about the trade-offs it makes in its objective function.
 We measure teaching performance---how useful the generated examples are in enabling users to anticipate the car's behavior in test situations---and find that one particular approximate-inference model significantly outperforms exact inference (the others perform on par).
 This supports our central hypothesis that accounting for approximations in user inference is indeed helpful, but suggests that we need to be careful about \emph{how} we model this approximate inference.

 Further analysis shows teaching performance correlates with covering the full space of strategies that the robot is capable of adopting.
-For instance, the teaching algorithm cannot just show the car cutting people off, it also needs to show an example where it is optimal to brake and merge behind.
+For instance, the teaching algorithm cannot just show the car cutting people off; it also needs to show an example where it is optimal to brake and merge behind.
 We show the best results are obtained by a coverage-augmented algorithm that leverages an approximate-inference user model while encouraging full coverage of all possible driving strategies.

-Our work takes a first stab at an important yet under-explored problem of making robot objectives more transparent to people.
-This is important in the short term for human-robot interaction, as well as in the long term for building AI systems that are trustworthy and beneficial to people.
+Our work takes a stab at an important yet under-explored problem of making robot objective functions more transparent to people.\footnote{Related work has explored communicating the payoff matrix in a collaborative (state-invariant) repeated game~\cite{Nikolaidis_2017}.
+Prior work on transparent robot behavior has explored explaining failure modes~\cite{Raman_2013,Tellex_2014}, verbalizing experiences~\cite{Perera_2016,Rosenthal_2016}, and explaining policies~\cite{Hayes_2017}.} This is important in the short term for human-robot interaction, as well as in the long term for building AI systems that are trustworthy and beneficial to people.
 Our results are encouraging, but also leave room for better models of how people extrapolate from observed robot behavior.